yonran/Spark-PubSub/README.md

 # How to use

 ## Java connector
+To use this receiver, add dependency and also a slf4j implementation such as org.apache.logging.log4j % log4j-slf4j-impl % 2.5.

 In order to use this _receiver_, you need to attach your jar.

 For instance, when using _spark-shell_: